 Contraception is a way to prevent pregnancy and there are many different types.
 Some are more effective than others.

-Contraception is a way to prevent pregnancy.
-Although different contraception methods work in different ways, contraception generally prevents sperm from reaching and fertilising an egg which is how a pregnancy starts.
+Although different contraception methods work in different ways, contraception generally prevents sperm and an egg from meeting each other which is how a pregnancy starts.

 Do all methods of contraception work as well as others?

 Some forms of contraception are more effective than others.
 Some are more than 99% effective at preventing pregnancy, particularly the “fit and forget” Long Acting Reversible Contraception (LARC) methods.